mohameddiesel/Nagwa_Site_Task_AutomationTest/README.md

 # Selenium_Tasks
-selenium tasks using Java , Maven , TestNG and POM

-#An automation task is needed to simulate the search for a lesson on nagwa website then opening the lesson worksheet to count the number of questions in this worksheet.
+An automation task is needed to simulate the search for a lesson on nagwa website then opening the lesson worksheet to count the number of questions in this worksheet.
-Scenario Steps:
+# Scenario Steps:
 1. Open Nagwa website.
 2. Choose a language to open the home page.
 3. Use the search icon to start searching on Nagwa lessons.